 When a client connects to a resource server and then authenticates, the resource server connects to the iCAT server to perform the authentication.
-To make this more secure, you can configure some Server Identifiers (SIDs) to cause the iRODS system to authenticate the servers themselves.
-These SID passwords should be unique and arbitrary strings, one for your whole zone:
+To make this more secure, you must configure some Server Identifiers (SIDs) to cause the iRODS system to authenticate the servers themselves.
+These SIDs should be unique and arbitrary strings (maximum alphanumeric length of 50), one for your whole zone: